 The works, in particular the external works, would require community engagement.
 As such as a town hall meeting or a series of meetings is recommended as an effective means of communicating directly with the community and obtaining immediate feedback.
 The meeting will provide information on the relocation of services during construction, and any arrangements that may be made to assist clients with accessing services at the new location.
-This meeting should ideally be convened at least three weeks to one month before the start of work.
+This meeting should ideally be convened at least two to three weeks before the start of work.